mdagost/pugme-jupyter/README.md

 cm.update('notebook', {"load_extensions": {"pugme": True}})
 ```

 Voila!
-You should now see a pug icon in the notebook toolbar.
+You should now see the pug icon in the notebook toolbar.

-Note: This has only been tested with jupyter 4.0.6.
+**Note: This has only been tested with jupyter 4.0.6.**